Tips to Achieve That One Stubborn Goal in Your Life

 When you think of your goal, what feelings emerge?
 Do you have feelings of doubt or anxiety?
 If you do, then these feelings can hold you back.

-Find out why you’re feeling this way, then change the goal so that you feel good and confident about your goal.
+Find out why you’re feeling this way, then change the goal to feel good and confident.

 If your goal doesn’t feel right, then something is wrong.
 Refine your goal until it sounds right and feels right to you, and you’ll see things start to happen.